Martinez Joins Serie As 100 Club As Inter Stay Nine Clear - UrduPoint

 The 26-year-old has scored 22 goals in 23 league appearances in a sensational season for both him and his team as the Scudetto is starting to look like an inevitability.

+Inter have won all 10 of their matches since the turn of the year and have kept 22 clean sheets this season.

-Inter could be 12 points clear before next weekend's fixtures as they have their game in hand on Wednesday night, against in-form Atalanta who play the first of two successive matches at the San Siro against AC Milan on Sunday night.
+They could be 12 points clear before next weekend's fixtures as they have their game in hand on Wednesday night, against Atalanta who held AC Milan to a 1-1 draw.

-That fixture will be anything but a walk in the park as Atalanta has won five games in a row but Inzaghi will have his rested starters fresh and ready to strike another blow in a one-horse title race.
+That fixture will be anything but a walk in the park as Atalanta have won five of their last six in Serie A but Inzaghi will have a clutch of rested starters fresh and ready to strike another blow in a one-horse title race.

+Rafael Leao hadn't netted a league goal since his winner against Verona in late September and he ended his drought in stunning style on Sunday by rifling home the opener from a tight angle after nifty footwork.

+The 24-year-old has scored three times and set up two more in his last six games in all competitions but Sunday was another slip for third-placed Milan after last weekend's chaotic defeat at Monza.

+"Holm had his hands on his face as though he'd been kicked in the head...
+If he doesn't go down like that Orsato doesn't review it," said Pioli.

+Fifth-placed Atalanta will have to win their game in hand at Inter in order to reclaim fourth as they are two points behind Bologna and seven behind Milan.

-Defender Daniele Rugani forced home a stoppage-time winner as Juventus defeated Frosinone 3-2 in Turin to end a worrying four-match winless run.
+Daniele Rugani forced home a stoppage time winner as Juventus defeated Frosinone 3-2 in Turin to end a worrying four-match winless run.

-Hosts Juve looked set for another embarrassing result after goals from Walid Cheddira and Marco Brescianini cancelled out Dusan Vlahovic's first-half brace.

-But Rugani managed to get his boot on Vlahovic's flick-on from a corner in the fifth minute of injury time and get Juve going back in the right direction.
+Defender Rugani managed to get his boot on Dusan Vlahovic's flick-on from a corner in the fifth and final minute of injury time and get Juve, in second, going in the right direction.

 Sunday's win made Juve coach Massimiliano Allegri the first in Serie A history to get more than a thousand points, his total now at 1,002 according to statistics provider Opta.

-"I'm really happy because a goal like that in the last minute, I couldn't have asked for more," said Rugani to Sky Sport.

-"I'm happy to have the team win.
-Let's take the positive and go again."

-Victor Osimhen's second goal in a matter of days wasn't enough to reignite Napoli's hopes of European football as Zito Luvumbo struck in the 96th minute to snatch a 1-1 draw for Cagliari.
+Victor Osimhen's second goal in a matter of days wasn't enough to reignite Napoli's hopes of European football as Zito Luvumbo struck in the 96th minute to snatch a 1-1 draw for Cagliari and leave Napoli ninth.

-Nigeria forward Osimhen, who netted Napoli's leveller against Barcelona on Wednesday, looked to have given Francesco Calzona a win in his first league match in charge of the champions when he nodded home Giacomo Raspadori's cross in the 66th minute.

-Instead Napoli stay ninth, four points behind Roma who are in the Europa Conference League spot ahead of the capital club's match with Torino on Monday, and 11 behind fourth-placed Bologna.

 Recent Stories